Hyannis Harbor Hawks: The Upper and Lower Cape League era (1946–1962)

 The Cape League was revived after World War II, and was originally composed of 11 teams across Upper Cape and Lower Cape divisions.
 Barnstable's entry in the 1946 Lower Cape Division was known as the Barnstable Townies and played at the Barnstable High School field in Hyannis.
 The team moved to the Upper Cape Division in 1947 where it competed against Barnstable's other newly-formed Cape League team from the village of Cotuit.
 Osterville, who had merged with Hyannis to form the Barnstable team in 1931, entered its own team in the league in 1948, but only played through the 1950 season.

 Early on, the Townies were not a particularly strong team.
 The team was reportedly not well-managed, and favored veteran players over younger but more talented ones.
-After much debate regarding sponsorship and naming, the team was rejuvenated under the new moniker Barnstable Barons, and found itself among the top teams in the league in 1951 and 1952, but in June of 1952 impulsively withdrew from the league after a disputed forfeit ruling.
+After much debate regarding sponsorship and naming, the team was rejuvenated under the new moniker Barnstable Barons, and found itself among the top teams in the league in 1951 and 1952, but in June 1952 impulsively withdrew from the league after a disputed forfeit ruling.
 The Barnstable team was reorganized in 1955 under the old nickname "Townies", but this iteration only lasted two seasons.
 After another two seasons without a team in the league, Barnstable put forward a new team for the 1959 season, dubbed the Barnstable Red Sox.